Black mecca: Other U.S. cities and statistics

-Canadian cities
+Chatham, Ontario, Canada

 In the 1850s, the city of Chatham, Ontario was referred to as the "Black Mecca of Canada", as a final stop on the Underground Railroad.
 A museum in the city, the Black Mecca Museum, still bears this name.
 The small city was home to a number of black churches and business, with Black Canadians making up 1/3 of the city's population and controlling a significant portion of the city's political power.
 Nearby Dresden and Buxton were home to thousands of land-owning black residents.
 The 2021 documentary, The North Star: Finding Black Mecca explores this chapter of Chatham's history.